Wild Things (film): Development

 The film's screenplay was written by screenwriter Stephen Peters, who had previously written the independent film Dead Center (1993).
 John McNaughton, who had garnered acclaim for the horror film Henry: Portrait of a Serial Killer (1986), became involved with the project as he was seeking to make a more mainstream feature.

 Kem Nunn was appointed to perform some rewrites of Peters's original version.
 McNaughton commented that Peters's original draft "is brilliant on plot and we didn't change any of it, but I felt Kem Nunn was stronger on texture and character and place.
 The producer, Peter Guber, sent us off to Florida, where none of us had spent much time and we spent ten days there getting shepherded around to places and meeting people who were like people in the story.
 When I read the script I thought As crazy as it is, I do believe it could happen in the world that we live in.
 Once I believe that a story can happen in the real world, then I know how to direct it."
+Kevin Bacon described the script as "the trashiest thing he had ever read" but "Every few pages, there was another surprise."
+Bacon also executive produced.

-The original screenplay featured a gay scene between Sergeant Duquette and Sam Lombardo near the end of the film, in which the men kiss in the shower, revealing that—similarly to Suzie and Kelly—the two had a homosexual relationship that allowed Lombardo to prey on Duquette in order to manipulate him, and ultimately con him out of the money.
+The original screenplay featured a gay scene between Sergeant Duquette and Sam Lombardo near the end of the film, in which the men kiss in the shower, revealing that—similarly to Suzie and Kelly—the two had a homosexual relationship that allowed Lombardo to prey on Duquette in order to manipulate him and ultimately con him out of the money.
 According to Kevin Bacon, the scene was modified to eliminate any suggestion of a sexual relationship between the men, as the film's financiers "didn't like the idea of men making out.
 They felt it went too far."